cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 Now your application is starting to take shape.
-Let's take a closer look at some further expansions for your project.

 ## The `checkers` module